 How to Request a Reasonable Accommodation

 Social Security is committed to communicating effectively with the public, which includes providing meaningful access to all SSA activities, programs, facilities, and services to persons who are deaf or hard of hearing.

 We will provide you, free of charge, with a reasonable accommodation that enables you to participate in, and enjoy the benefits of, Social Security programs and activities.
 We cannot provide individually prescribed devices or other personal devices, such as hearing aids or cochlear implants.

 You may request a reasonable accommodation for an upcoming appointment by calling us toll-free at 1-800-772-1213 or 1-800-325-0778 (TTY), between 7 a.m. and 7 p.m., Monday through Friday.
 You may also write or visit your local Social Security office.

 We currently provide several reasonable accommodation options to ensure that we communicate effectively with you, including:

 - a certified and qualified sign language interpreter;

 - telephone devices for the deaf (TDD or TTY).

-You may use your own interpreter, such as a family member, friend, or other third party.
-However, we will only pay for an interpreter that we hire.
-Generally, we cannot permit a child younger than age 18 to serve as an interpreter due to the sensitive nature and complexity of Social Security matters.
+Social Security will provide interpreter services at no cost to you.
+You may provide your own interpreter; however, if you choose to do so, Social Security will not be responsible for paying your interpreter for their services.
+Generally, we cannot permit anyone younger than age 18 to serve as an interpreter due to the sensitive nature and complexity of Social Security matters.